Scholarly Work · Citations & Lectures

 American Female Converts to Islam

-Remote guest lecture for Ustadha Maryam Sharrieff's class on Islam in America · Ribaat Academic Institute · November 29, 2016
+Invited remote guest lecture for Ustadha Maryam Sharrieff's upper-level Islam in America course · Ribaat Academic Institute · November 29, 2016

 2016